 India decided to open up when the literacy rate had gone past 52% in the year 1991 when wide spread reforms were announced.
 And, as the literacy rate went up, ethics in politics came down.
 Perhaps, thinking minds made politics much more competitive- resting on the theory of ‘survival of the fittest.’

-Beyond 2001 when the average literacy rate had just crossed 64% India saw a sea changes in terms of, all the four estates.
+Beyond 2001 when the average literacy rate had just crossed 64%.
+India saw a sea change in terms of, all the four estates.
 To begin with the first estate (clergy) now tampers with politics without fear.
 Second estate (Bureaucracy) has become irresponsible, subservient, corrupt and even callous towards the general public.
-Third estate (Commoners) is perennially pained but have become more knowledgeable and demanding and the fourth estate (Press and Media) has become all powerful, yet remain the saving grace of modern India
+Third estate (Commoners) is perennially pained but have become more knowledgeable and demanding.
+And the fourth estate (Press and Media) have become all powerful.
+Yet they remain the saving grace of modern India

 INDIAN POLITICS AT 74% LITERACY RATE